 These are news releases, email marketing blasts, and events, as well as the media coverage that these generate.
 Outputs also include proactive communication by an organization on its owned media channels and properties.
 In the most basic of terms, did the PR team’s message get exposed to an audience?

+Awareness is measured by outputs.
 In our Twidget example, social media posts, news releases, and sponsored events are all outputs.
 Notice there is no evaluation at this point as to how effective they were.
 Outputs are simply the work you produce.
 As such, they are fairly easy metrics to collect.
 How many people attended the event?
 How many tweets or Instagram posts did you create?
 How many media impressions did your news release reach?
+Did the behavior being measured change?

 Outtakes: What audiences do with your communication